Fumio Kishida set to become Japan’s new prime minister after winning party vote

 As he succeeds Suga, Kishida faces challenges such as the pandemic, a stagnant economy and a region increasingly dominated by China.
 But his first order of business will be preparing to fight a general election in the fall, which the LDP is expected to win.

-Among Kishida’s banner platforms is decreasing the income gap, through redistributing wealth and reining in the market-oriented policies that were the core part of the economic agenda of Suga’s predecessor, Shinzo Abe.
+Among Kishida’s banner platforms is decreasing the income gap, through redistributing wealth and reining in the market-oriented policies that were the core of the economic agenda of Suga’s predecessor, Shinzo Abe.

 Japan’s ruling party is picking a new leader and likely next prime minister.
 Here are the candidates.

+“I heard that many were saying that their voices weren’t heard by the government and that they couldn't trust the government,” Kishida said.

+He added that he will focus on the country's coronavirus response and economic recovery.

-As leader of the long-time ruling party, Kishida is expected to continue the foreign policy approach that Suga and Abe had championed.
+As leader of the longtime ruling party, Kishida is expected to continue the foreign policy approach that Suga and Abe had championed.
 That includes an emphasis on the U.S.-Japan alliance, commitment to a “Free and Open Indo-Pacific,” and solidifying partnerships with other members of the “Quad” group of like-minded countries to build influence and counter China’s growing clout in Asia.

 “From a security standpoint, diplomatic standpoint, I don’t think we’re going to see much change,” said Jeffrey Hornung, an expert in Japanese security and foreign policy at the Washington-based RAND Corporation.